If you want to park in a garage or lot near Boston's Fenway Park for an affordable rate, prepare yourself for some serious challenges:

 • In addition to all the Red Sox or concert fans heading to Fenway Park, House of Blues and nearby sports bars, restaurants, and nightlife also attract lots of visitors - so competition for the limited number of spaces gets fierce

 The good news is that you CAN find reasonably priced parking garages and lots - but you do need a strategy, and you should plan to arrive 2-3 hours early.
-You also need to decide how far you want to walk - and pay.
-Obviously, the closest choices cost the most.
+You also need to decide how far you want to walk in order to pay less.

 Top photo: Lansdowne Street parking lot across from Fenway Park, (c) Boston Discovery Guide